PauseAI/pauseai-website/src/posts/xrisk.md

 This is called [instrumental convergence](https://www.youtube.com/watch?v=ZeecOKBus3Q), and it is at the core of what AI safety researchers are worried about.
 A superintelligent thing that wants to take over all materials it can get, and wants to ensure its own existence is a very dangerous combination.

-## Why a superintelligence is dangerous

-Why can't we just turn it off if it does something we don't like?
+## Why can't we just turn it off if it's dangerous?

 The core problem is that _it will be much smarter than us_.
+A superintelligence will be able to predict how humans respond, especially ones that are trained on all written human knowledge.
-If the AI knows you can turn it off, it might behave well until it can get rid of you.
+If the AI knows you can turn it off, it might behave nicely until it is certain that it can get rid of you.

 We already have [real examples](https://www.pcmag.com/news/gpt-4-was-able-to-hire-and-deceive-a-human-worker-into-completing-a-task) of AI systems deceiving humans to achieve their goal.
 A superintelligent AI would be a master of deception.